2015 MasterWorks Festival Fees & Financial Aid

-These costs include tuition, lesson fees, coaching fees, and room and board (three meals daily, seven days a week).
+All tuition is in US Dollars (USD).
+These amounts include tuition, lesson fees, coaching fees, and room and board (three meals daily, seven days a week).

 The MasterWorks Festival awards scholarships based on the student's need, artistic merit, and the programmatic needs of the festival.
 All scholarships are work-service scholarships, so a certain number of work hours are expected from the student during the festival.
 Students may work as library, administrative, or technical assistants, or as ushers.
-If you have specific experience with sewing, please email the Festival Administrator at email@example.com.
 Various other activities are available according to qualifications.

 If you would like to be considered for financial aid, please mark the appropriate box on the application.
 You will be sent a financial aid application once you submit your application.

 Financial Aid Process